othmanKisha/CS50-AI-Projects/README.md

-# Introduction to Aritificial Intelligence with Python Projects
+# Introduction to Artificial Intelligence with Python Projects

 ## Content